Shoofio/thumbot/README.md

 - **Quality Fallback** - Starts at max quality, steps down if file exceeds Discord's limit
 - **FFmpeg Compression** - Last-resort compression when all quality levels are too large
 - **Rich Embeds** - Shows who posted, original link, and any accompanying text
+- **Webhook Impersonation** - Optional mode that posts as the original user via webhooks
 - **Async Processing** - Concurrent downloads with configurable worker pool
 - **Silent Operation** - No user-facing errors, failures go to logs only
 - **Prometheus Metrics** - Track downloads, uploads, and Cobalt API performance